violettance/jupyter_notebooks/README.md

 ### Key Takeaways

-- In July 20, 2024, the hottest day is recorded with a maximum mean temperature of 29.6°C, considering both day and night temperatures.
+- On July 20, 2024, the hottest day will be recorded with a maximum average temperature of 29.6°C, considering both day and night temperatures.

 ![Image Name](assets/image/time_series.png)